 New Puppy Care Fact Sheet

-puppy at this age is crucial to his socialization.
+interact with your puppy at this age is crucial to his socialization.
 Acclimate your puppy to your normal daily routine.
-Be alert for signs
+Be alert for signs (sniffing and circling)

 Keep your puppy in the crate whenever you are not directly supervising them.
 Take the puppy outside

 every 45 minutes to one hour (once during the night).Take him out the same door and to the same

 A new puppy needs to have regular nap times throughout the day to rest.
 It is also important that he has a very warm place to sleep.

 Be careful that playtimes are kept short, whether the play is with people or other pets.